patrickjames242/in-memory-db-table/README.md

 That usage pattern shows up frequently when one table stores only relationship rows and another table stores the entity rows.
-In SchoolMate, the scheduler uses this shape for patterns like:
+A common pattern looks like:

 1. query a join table for `teacherId`s or `classId`s
 2. feed those ids into the entity table